 Best served in a coupe glass, garnished with a cocktail cherry.

 This isn’t just a cocktail, it’s a legend.
-It features on the IBA’s (International Bartenders Association) Unforgettable’s list and was first stirred up at the Manhattan Club in New York.
+It features on the IBA’s Unforgettable’s list and was first stirred up at the Manhattan Club in New York.
 This tasty 3-ingredient cocktail was the go-to drink for socialites in the late 1800s, and it’s every bit as popular today as it was back then.
 Get the full recipe here.

 6. Gold Rush